funcdfs/vscode-theme-KONNG/README.md

 > if you want to add some css to your vscode by yourself , just try `ctrl + shift + i` .

-font：[hasklig](https://github.com/i-tu/Hasklig)  Source code Pro font with monospaced ligatures
+- font：[hasklig](https://github.com/i-tu/Hasklig)  Source code Pro font with monospaced ligatures or [Hack](https://github.com/source-foundry/Hack)
-plugin: `Custom CSS and JS loader` !
+- plugin: `Custom CSS and JS loader` !
-theme: `konng`
+- theme: `konng`